 Campus Pathway guides families through the approaching college years, as our children look to launch their careers and begin their life journey.
 Campus Pathway is comprised of professionals that know the college game from direct experience with dozens of families.
-These professionals steer the family through the entire process while easing the stress of college admissions, fulfilling the dreams of college attainment, and softening the impact of college expenses.
+These professionals steer the family through the entire process while seeking to ease the stress of college admissions, with the objective of fulfilling the dreams of college attainment, and softening the impact of college expenses.

 In contrast to the common reactionary and frequently random process of finding colleges experienced by most families today, the Campus Pathway program offers a strategic approach to the college selection process.
 Busy parents can sit back and supervise a well-designed strategy for selecting and paying for great colleges, ensuring that their children execute the tactics necessary to fulfill the family dream.
 Students can focus on execution of a well-crafted plan rather than trying to creatively devise a scheme of complexity not ever seen before.
-The result is often an outcome that fulfills the family’s college dreams and sets the foundation for a high quality of life for their children.
+The goal of this plan is to achieve an outcome that fulfills the family’s college goals and sets the foundation for a high quality of life for their children.

 In working with a large number of diverse families, 2 simple objectives emerged as important to the parents of college-bound kids:

 The college selection process is critical to the achievement of both of these objectives.
 A poor match can lead to student apathy or academic failure, costing the family in lost credits, wasted fees and missed opportunities.
 Consequently, Campus Pathway places a great deal of energy and effort to the selection of the right colleges by the students.
-A sound financial plan complements this meticulous process to provide a safeguard for the precious family fortune.
+A sound financial plan complements this meticulous process to strengthen the family's financial position.

 Campus Pathway guides families down 2 distinct tracks in preparing for the looming college years: